sqids/sqids-elixir/README.md

 This also allows you to encode and decode IDs without managing context.

-If not options are known at compile time but you'd still like to not pass context on every encode and decode call, you can `use Sqids`, which will generate functions that retrieve the underlying context transparently and call `Sqids` for you.
+If not all options are known at compile time but you'd still like to not pass context on every encode and decode call, you can `use Sqids`, which will generate functions that retrieve the underlying context transparently and call `Sqids` for you.